mgmarlow/mgmarlow.com/words/2022-05-02-learning-emacs.md

 - If you want your Emacs experience to have IDE-like code-completion, look into [company-mode](https://company-mode.github.io/) and [lsp-mode](https://emacs-lsp.github.io/lsp-mode/).
 - If you want to be amazed by one of the best git interfaces in the world of text editors, dive into [Magit](https://magit.vc/).
-- If you're interested in [org-mode](https://orgmode.org/) and follow the Zettelkasten hype train, read all about [org-roam](https://www.orgroam.com/).
+- If you're interested in [org-mode](https://orgmode.org/) and follow the Zettelkasten hype train, read all about [org-roam](https://www.orgroam.com/) or [denote](https://protesilaos.com/emacs/denote).

 Outside of new packages, I also recommend reading open source Emacs configurations out in the wild.
 Here are a few projects to take inspiration from: